-A. Post the Flood Safe Route map, Inundation Map, and Flood Map on the City website and at all city buildings (fire station, police station, public works, library, and city hall).
+A. Post the Flood Safe Route map, Inundation Map, and Flood Map on the City website and provide Leon Valley Emergency Flood Information materials at all city buildings (fire station, police station, public works, library, and city hall).
 Conduct a test run to balance the time needed for each route to clean inlets and install "high water" sign and street closure barricades.

-B. Confirm that the Floodplain Administrator is provided with a City smart phone for after-hours notifications and communications.
+B. Confirm that the Floodplain Administrator is provided with a City of Leon Valley smart phone for after-hours notifications and communications.
+Assistant Public Works Director David Dimaline currently serves as our Floodplain Administrator.